dodoburner/to-do-list/README.md

 This is a simple todo list app inspired by the [minimalist site](https://web.archive.org/web/20180320194056/http://www.getminimalist.com:80/ ) from the web archive

+## Live Version
+Here is the [link](https://dodoburner.github.io/to-do-list/) for the live version of the site

 ## Built With

 - HTML, CSS, JavaScript